Invoking a function

 Invoke the function by specifying in the parameter a name for the greeting:

-For more information about the structure of functions called in different ways (HTTPS or CLI), see Invoking a function in Cloud Functions.
+To learn more about the function structure required for different invocation methods (HTTPS and CLI), see Invoking a function in Cloud Functions.